drcoopertbbt/UN-Africa-AI-DNA-Helix/README.md

 **How It Works**

-**Externalized Knowledge Base:** Instead of embedding all information within a model’s static weights, we structure and retrieve knowledge dynamically from a **highly scoped domain**—a 10,000-line RDF taxonomy and knowledge graph that adapts in real time.
+**Externalized Knowledge Base:** Instead of embedding all information within a model's static weights, we structure and retrieve knowledge dynamically from a **highly scoped domain**—a 10,000-line RDF taxonomy and knowledge graph that adapts in real time.

 **Atomic Language Models:** These models are designed for efficiency, operating at a fraction of the size of traditional LLMs.
-Rather than trying to “know everything,” they specialize in fetching, interpreting, and delivering targeted insights.
+Rather than trying to "know everything," they specialize in fetching, interpreting, and delivering targeted insights.

 **On-Demand AI Conversations:** By integrating with BM25 search, structured graphs, and real-time data, AI interactions become more precise, contextual, and useful—tailored specifically to what agronomists need in the field.